New twist in Mercedes upgrade row

 He added that it looked like Ferrari were in good shape "and maybe Red Bull".

-And Sainz rejected claims from Mercedes driver George Russell that Ferrari looked in the best shape so far.
+Sainz rejected claims from Mercedes driver George Russell that Ferrari looked in the best shape so far.

 "It is typical Mercedes, typical George - hype up the others and then come to the first race and blow the competition away," the Spaniard said.